ParadoxLeon/CS2-Translator/README.md

 ## How to use

 1. Download the [latest Installer](https://github.com/ParadoxLeon/CS2-Translator/releases) (or build it yourself)
+2. Run the Installer
-2. Set CS2 launch options: `-condebug` ([how do I do this?](https://support.steampowered.com/kb_article.php?ref=1040-JWMT-2947))
+3. Set CS2 launch options: `-condebug` ([how do I do this?](https://support.steampowered.com/kb_article.php?ref=1040-JWMT-2947))
-3. start CS2 & CS2-Translator
+4. start CS2 & CS2-Translator
-4. (Optional) Change the options in CS2Translator to your liking. ([List of language codes](https://cloud.google.com/translate/docs/languages))
+5. (Optional) Change the options in CS2Translator to your liking. ([List of language codes](https://cloud.google.com/translate/docs/languages))

 ## Features & Examples